December 1992 Serbian local elections

-Local elections were held in cities and municipalities across Serbia on 20 December 1992, with a second round of voting taking place on 3 January 1993.
-The local elections were held concurrently with parliamentary elections in Yugoslavia, presidential and parliamentary elections in Serbia, and elections for the Vojvodina provincial assembly.
+Cities and municipalities across Serbia held local elections on 20 December 1992, with a second round of voting taking place on 3 January 1993.
+The local elections took place concurrently with parliamentary elections in Yugoslavia, presidential and parliamentary elections in Serbia, and elections for the Vojvodina provincial assembly.

 The elections were held under a two-round system of voting in single-member constituencies.

-The elections resulted in a victory for the Socialist Party of Serbia (SPS) in most jurisdictions, including the capital Belgrade.
+The Socialist Party of Serbia (SPS) won the elections in most jurisdictions, including the capital Belgrade.
 The Democratic Fellowship of Vojvodina Hungarians (VMDK) was successful in Serbia's predominantly Hungarian communities.

 This was the second local election cycle to take place while Serbia was a member of the Federal Republic of Yugoslavia, and it occurred against the backdrop of ongoing wars in Croatia and Bosnia and Herzegovina.

 Results

+Belgrade

+Elections were held at the city level and in all of Belgrade's constituent municipalities.
+The Socialist Party of Serbia won a reduced majority victory in the city assembly and also won majority victories in most municipalities.
+In Palilula, Rakovica, and Zemun, the Socialists governed in an alliance with the Serbian Radical Party (SRS).

+The opposition Democratic Movement of Serbia (DEPOS) won majority victories in Stari Grad, Voždovac, and Vračar.
+In Zvezdara, the DEPOS alliance initially formed a coalition government with the Democratic Party.
+In both Voždovac and Zvezdara, divisions in the opposition ultimately led to the fall of their administrations.

+In both Savski Venac and Voždovac, the Socialists and the Serbian Renewal Movement (SPO; the main party in the DEPOS alliance) ultimately formed coalition administrations.

 City of Belgrade

 Results of the election for the City Assembly of Belgrade:

 Note: Only parties or alliances that won representation in the assembly are listed.

 Results for the City Assembly of Belgrade by municipality: